Rolvenden: Economy, shops and amenities

 Korker Sausages started as small butchers in October 1954, now produces over 15 tonnes of sausages a week.

 The Kent and East Sussex Railway has its workshops near Rolvenden station.

 A collection of historic vehicles is housed on Rolvenden High Street in an antiques outlet.
 It specializes in Morgan three-wheeler motor cars with other vintage cars, motorcycles, bicycles, displays of toy and model cars.

 There is a small shop situated in the heart of the village.
 There are two public houses, The Bull Inn which also serves as a restaurant and The Star.
 There is another public house in Rolvenden Layne called The Ewe and Lamb.

 Rolvenden has its own village hall which is available to hire.

 Transport

 The Kent and East Sussex Railway is on the parish eastern border.
-The A28 between Canterbury and Hastings forms the main high street of Rolvenden.
+The A28 between Margate and Hastings forms the main high street of Rolvenden.
 Other roads are either single track country lanes of small subsidiary roads.
 A bus service from Hastings to Ashford runs through the village.